 Dr Ruth Oulton, (Senior Lecturer), Spintronics.

 Professor John Rarity, (Head of Group, Professor of Optical Communication Systems), Quantum optics; wavelength scale structures

 Professor Judy Rorison, (Professor of Optoelectronics), Semiconductor materials and devices.

-Dr Mark Thompson, (Reader in Quantum Photonics), Photonic integrated quantum circuits and photonic devices.
+Professor Mark Thompson, (Professor in Quantum Photonics), Photonic integrated quantum circuits and photonic devices.

 Professor Siyuan Yu, (Professor of Photonics Information Systems), Integrated photonic devices and optical communications.